Poet. Drifter. Singer. Son. Songwriter. Labels come easy; definition takes time.

-The response he received made Lucas stop and consider making music his career for the first time in his life.
-He said,” I didn’t expect people outside of the south to enjoy my brand of southern music.
-When I was hitch-hiking and busking, I realized that good music and honesty is what people want.
-That’s when I saw that I could do this.
-I could carve out a niche for myself and my music.
-So, I journeyed back home and put together a plan to make music my focus”.
+It didn’t take long for Lucas to learn that audiences everywhere seemed to be craving the same thing.
+“I didn’t expect folks outside the South to enjoy my kind of country music.
+When I was hitch-hiking and busking, I realized that people simply crave ‘honest, music’.
+That’s when I knew that I could do this.
+I could carve out a niche for my kind of music.
+So I journeyed back home to put together a plan to make music the focus of my life.”

 LIVE IN CONCERT